DaehwanKimLab/hisat2/simulator-expanded/Readme.md

 ## Author Information

 The original simulation code was completed in 2015 by Dr. Daehwan Kim.
-Edits to the original code by Micah Thornton beginning 2020.
+Enhancements by Micah Thornton (Kim Lab) beginning 2020.

 ## Overview